Error analysis of bit-flip qubits under random telegraph noise for low and high temperature measurement application: Computational Methods

 \section{Computational Methods}

-I consider the bit flip computational basis states $|0>$ and $|1>$ as:
+We consider the bit flip computational basis states $|0>$ and $|1>$ as:

 For the limiting case as the correlation time, $\tau_c\rightarrow 0$ and $\Delta \rightarrow \infty$, $\Delta^2\tau_c/2 \equiv \hbar^2 \Gamma$ remains finite value where $\Gamma$ is the decoherence time.
 In this case RTN model reduces to white noise.
 One may apply Markovian master equation in the model Hamiltonian to find the fidelity of the system~\cite{blum}.
-In this paper, I do not apply Markovian master equation instead write simulate the RTN trajectories numerically and then find the system dynamics by using Eq.~(\ref{Uk}).
+In this paper, I do not apply Markovian master equation but write a python code that simulate the RTN trajectories numerically.
 I have chosen $500$ RTN trajectories and express the density matrix of the system by a unitary quantum trajectory approach that is valid for all values of the correlation times $\tau_c$.
 Throughout the paper, I have chosen $\hbar = a_{max} = 1$.